Addition of Louisville will benefit ACC

 Wellman is only the fifth person to assume the top position in the athletic department at Wake Forest during the modern era of intercollegiate sports, following Pat Preston, Jim Weaver, Bill Gibson and Dr. Gene Hooks, Wake Forest's athletic director from 1964 through 1992.

-Wake Forest athletics has never been more prominent on the national scene than it has in recent years.
-The football program has made four bowl appearances in the past seven seasons, while the men's basketball program has earned a postseason invitation in 18 of the last 23 seasons.
+Wake Forest athletics has been prominent on the national scene in recent years.
+The football program has made four bowl appearances in the past eight seasons, while the men's basketball program has earned a postseason invitation in 18 of the last 24 seasons.

-The men's soccer program has been to four of the past seven College Cups, while field hockey has appeared in nine Final Fours in the last 13 years.
+The men's soccer program has been to four of the past eight College Cups, while field hockey has appeared in nine Final Fours in the last 14 years.
 The men's and women's golf programs are perennial postseason contenders, with the women winning back-to-back ACC titles in 2009 and 2010.
-The men's tennis team was ranked among the top teams in the country in 2013.

 Wellman's efforts in leading Wake Forest's rise to prominence have not gone unnoticed.
 In 2007-08, he was honored by two organizations.
 Street & Smith's Sports Business Journal named him College Athletic Director of the Year.
 The National Association of Collegiate Directors of Athletics (NACDA) selected Wellman as its AstroTurf AD of the Year for the Southeast Region--the second time in his career he has received that honor.